 The Insurance Act 2015 will have a big impact on how insurance law affects businesses in the UK, in fact it has been described as the biggest reform to insurance contract law in more than a century.
-For this reason alone, it’s important that you have an understanding of what the Insurance Act 2015 is and how it might impact on your company.
+For this reason alone, you must have an understanding of what the Insurance Act 2015 is and how it might impact your company.

 When does the Insurance Act 2015 come into force and why is it important?